 You should plan to be in the cardiology clinic for up to three hours for your child’s first visit.
 We know this is a lengthy appointment, but our goal is to complete the tests, be able to make a diagnosis, and discuss our care plan with you all on the same day.
 We find this helps save time and reduces stress on you and your child.
 Occasionally, children will need to come back for further testing.

 Other tests and subspecialty cardiology clinics

 In addition to the routine EKG and ECHO tests, we might perform exercise testing, six-minute walk tests, 24-hour Holter monitoring, event recorders, tilt table testing, and specialty echocardiograms.

-We also conduct subspecialty cardiology clinics at the hospital’s main campus.
+We also conduct subspecialty cardiology clinics at the hospital’s Anschutz Medical Campus in Aurora and South Campus in Highlands Ranch.
 These subspecialty clinics include arrhythmia, cardiomyopathy/congestive heart failure, complex congenital heart disease, pulmonary hypertension and heart transplant.

 Scheduling your first visit

 To set up your child’s initial appointment at our general cardiology clinic you can call us at (720) 777-6355, or your child’s primary care doctor can make a referral to the Heart Institute and our schedulers will contact you directly.
 The schedulers will gather your child’s information (name, age, address, symptoms or clinical diagnosis, and insurance information), and our financial counselors are available to help you through the process of applying for healthcare coverage if you don’t have insurance.